 The two women were interrogated separately - Davidson's interrogator had spent time in Philadelphia and was courteous; he was Mr. Facebook.
 Davidson was forced to sign a statement in Arabic, which she couldn't read, and she, Fadel and other detainees were finally released, taken by van to an unfamiliar part of the city and dumped unceremoniously near a hotel at 10 p.m.
 The hotel wouldn't give them rooms because they now had an arrest record.
 Davidson and Fadel made their way across the city to Fadel's apartment.
 Their translators were held overnight, beaten and released the next day.

 "Foreign correspondents go through a lot and you never hear about it," Davidson said with characteristic understatement.
 Still, she would return if asked.
 "This is my first revolution and hopefully not my last."

 The Post's coverage of the turmoil in the Middle East has been exemplary because people like Davidson are risking their lives to bring readers the images and words of revolution.

 A publication that aspires to greatness must have courage, the constant courage to take on the powerful, to unearth unpleasant truths, to take risks.
-If the Post's leadership emulates the bravery and resourcefulness of its own Linda Davidsons, its future will be secure.
+If The Post's leadership emulates the bravery and resourcefulness of its Linda Davidsons, its future will be secure.